elephantscale/es-training-new/terraform/slides/terraform-intro.md

         - recover from failures 24 times faster
         - have lead times that are 2,555 times lower.

+* D: Discuss
+    - How much does this apply to your use cases?
+    - Say you are a researcher who seldom uses dev and prod environment.
+Do you still see the benefits of IaC?
+Where?

 Notes:

 Source: 2016 State of DevOps Report